mysociety/alaveteli/doc/manual/docs/installing/email.md

 In `/etc/exim4/conf.d/main/04_alaveteli_options`, set:

-    ALAVETELI_HOME=/path/to/alaveteli/software
+    ALAVETELI_HOME=/var/www/alaveteli
-    ALAVETELI_USER=www-data
+    ALAVETELI_USER=alaveteli
     log_file_path=/var/log/exim4/exim-%slog-%D
     MAIN_LOG_SELECTOR==+all -retry_defer
     extract_addresses_remove_arguments=false

-The user ALAVETELI_USER should have write permissions on ALAVETELI_HOME.
+The `ALAVETELI_HOME` variable should be set to the directory where Alaveteli is installed. `ALAVETELI_USER` should be the Unix user that is going to run your site.
+They should have write permissions on `ALAVETELI_HOME`.

 The name and location of the log files created by Exim must match what the `load-mail-server-logs` script expects, which is why you must provide the